 There is no way to predict a disaster, but you can be ready when the unexpected happens.
 With a business continuity plan that includes the Cloud in place, you can get up and back to business quickly.
 Read on to learn about five key things to consider when creating a plan to protect your valuable business data.

 Preparedness – Train critical staff to know their roles and responsibilities in case of an emergency.
 This also includes periodically auditing and testing your prevention, response, and recovery procedures.
-You may choose to establish a data recovery team that oversees the document and data protection portion of your overarching plan.
+You may establish a data recovery team that oversees the document and data protection portion of your overarching plan.

 Response – When a disaster strikes, the response stage includes acting quickly to the specific disaster that has occurred.
 Whether it means evacuating your office due to weather or shutting down access to servers to stop a cyber-attack; this where you need to take fast action.
 The response portion of your plan may include specifics like scaling back operations temporarily and/or establishing open communication with customers.